mishaszu/vim-rc/README.md

 - Front-End Development (with Javascript, Typescript and ReasonML)
 - Rust Development

+## Font for windows
+Windows uses ProggyCleatTT NF, it's only font I found work with Powerline and vim so far.

 ## List of content
 - [Installation](#installation)
     - [Setting up Rust for VIM](#rust-setup-with-youcompleteme-and-ale)